eagle-io/docs/source/topics/device_configuration/scout/index.rst

 Operations
 ~~~~~~~~~~
-The operations sections can be used to remotely reset or reboot the Scout device.
+The operations section can be used to remotely reset or reboot the *Scout modem*.

 .. image:: device_scout_operations.png
 	:scale: 50 %